x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-room-mailboxes.md

 Use the **General** section to view or change basic information about the resource.

-- **\* Room name** This name appears in the resource mailbox list in the Exchange Admin Center and in your organization's address book.
+- **\* Room name** This name appears in the resource mailbox list in the Exchange admin center and in your organization's address book.
 It can't exceed 64 characters if you change it.

 - **\* Email address** This read-only box displays the email address for the room mailbox.
 You can change it in the [Email Address](#EmailAddress.md) section.